lyhbio/RAG-ICL-DFPO/README.md

-<h1>RAG-ICL and DFPO: Enhancement methods for two learning paradigms in biomedical information extraction</h1>
+<h1>Enhancing Biomedical NER and RE with RAG-ICL and DFPO: Novel Approaches for Dual Learning Paradigms</h1>

 <p align="center">
     <a